-Modern Languages: Spanish & Arabic
+Modern Languages: Spanish – Arabic – Mandarin

 Students will study the same language through Grades Six, Seven, and Eight.
 Modern language courses prepare students for continued study of the language in high school, and lay a strong foundation for future advancement and learning of modern languages.